dougdonohoe/multi-arch-docker/ARM64_BUILDER.md

 ### Port Forwarding

-We can combine Identity Aware Proxy (IAP, see above) with forwarding local Docker port to allow a Google Cloud Build to access the VM.
-First we need to enable `tcp` on the machine using the localhost address (which we'll be forwarding via `ssh`):
+We can combine Identity Aware Proxy (IAP, see above) with forwarding local the Docker port over `ssh` to allow a Google Cloud Build to access the VM.
+First we need to enable `tcp` on the machine using the localhost address:

 * [Docker Daemon](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option) - About `tcp://`

 By default, listening on the `tcp` socket isn't turned on.
-To turn it on, add an override file to specify an alternate `ExecStart` command (which is found in `/lib/systemd/system/docker.service`):
+To turn it on, add an override file to specify an alternate `ExecStart` command (to the default, found in `/lib/systemd/system/docker.service`):

 ```bash
 mkdir -p /etc/systemd/system/docker.service.d